AntelopeIO/spring/docs/01_nodeos/03_plugins/producer_plugin/index.md

                                         <public-key>=<provider-spec>
                                         Where:
                                            <public-key>    is a string form of
-                                                           a valid EOS public
+                                                           a valid Antelope
+                                                           public key,
+                                                           including BLS
-                                                           key
+                                                           finalizer key
                                            <provider-spec> is a string in the
                                                            form <provider-type>
                                                            :<data>
                                            <provider-type> is KEY, KEOSD, or SE
                                            KEY:<data>      is a string form of
-                                                           a valid EOS
+                                                           a valid Antelope
                                                            private key which
                                                            maps to the provided
                                                            public key
                                            KEOSD:<data>    is the URL where
                                                            keosd is available
-                                                           and the approptiate
+                                                           and the appropriate
                                                            wallet(s) are
                                                            unlocked

   --greylist-account arg                account that can not access to extended
                                         CPU/NET virtual resources
   --greylist-limit arg (=1000)          Limit (between 1 and 1000) on the